AdobeDocs/analytics-platform.en/help/connections/cca/overview.md

    * The column name of the persistent ID for the desired dataset (Identifier that appears on every row)
    * The column name of the transient ID for desired dataset (The person identifier link between datasets)
    * Your preference of [replay](replay.md) frequency and lookback length.
 Options include a replay once a week with a 7-day lookback window, or a replay every day with a 1-day lookback window.
 1. The Adobe Account Manager will work with Adobe engineering to enable Cross-Channel Analytics upon receiving your request.
-Once enabled, a new rekeyed dataset appears in Adobe Experience Platform containing a new person ID column.
+Once enabled, a new rekeyed dataset that contains a new person ID column appears in Adobe Experience Platform.
 Your Adobe Account Manager can provide the new dataset ID and person ID column name.
 1. When first turned on, Adobe will provide a backfill of stitched data that goes back as far as the beginning of the previous month (up to 60 days.)
 In order to do this backfill, the transient ID must exist in the unstitched data back that far in time.
 1. [Create a connection](../create-connection.md) in CJA using the newly generated dataset and any other datasets that you want to include.
 Choose the correct person ID for each dataset.
 1. [Create a data view](/help/data-views/create-dataview.md) based on the connection.